Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/bluetooth-compatibility.md

 <img src="/assets/images/bluetooth-script-folder.png" style="border-radius:8px" />

 If these steps did not resolve your issue, try researching further into the driver you should download for your system.
-These are almost always the cause and is not an issue directly with AtlasOS.
+These are almost always the cause and are not an issue directly with AtlasOS.